ysyk2021/train-your-brain-for-focus-exercises-and-techniques-for-improving-your-concentration/src/chapter-9-2.md

-# Techniques for Managing Obstacles and Overcoming Resistance

 In this chapter, we'll explore some techniques and strategies for managing obstacles and overcoming resistance when trying to use brain training for focus.
 These techniques can help you stay on track and achieve your goals, even when faced with challenges.